 Use a brush to apply a thick coating of the bbq sauce to each salmon filet.
 Note: Be sure to check your salmon if you use a brush with bristles.
 Sometimes the bristles come out and you end up with bristles in your meal.
 I hate it when I find bristles in my food!
 Use a silicone basting brush as opposed to one with bristles to avoid this problem.

-Cook on your grill at medium heat for approximately 12 – 15 minutes.
+Cook salmon on your grill at medium heat for approximately 12 to 15 minutes.
 For food safety purposes, make sure you grill the salmon to an internal temperature of 145 F.